Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### Industry

 Industry refers to the self-identified industry or career field of the blogger.
 This category was not required in order to create a Google Blogger account.
 Bloggers who did not list their industry are labeled "indUnk" (= industry unknown).
-Industry unknown makes up over 50% of the dataset (**fact check this when ur notebooks load**).
+Industry unknown makes up [over 1/3 of the dataset](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview).

-*If ur reading this before I finish none of my Jupyter notebooks are loading on my personal laptop, it's very fun*

 #### Top 10 industries by number of blogs
 ![png](images/graphs/top_10_industries_blog.png)